MoserMichael/kind-helper/README.md

   --dir TEMP_DIR, -d TEMP_DIR
-                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/tmp-dir) --verbose, -v         verbose output (default: False)
+                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/tmp-dir) --plat PLATFORM, -t PLATFORM
+                        platform id for downloading kind and curl (if needed) (default: amd64)
+  --verbose, -v         verbose output (default: False)

 ```